 - But it takes detail to make the analysis more robust and credible!

 - This is especially true for internal analysis; the more visible it is and the more people are involved, the more they will agree with the conclusions and the easier it will be to deploy.

-- For the external analysis, it is the involvement of the members of the management team that counts most; the involvement of the rest of the staff will be limited or even non-existent if confidentiality is required (merger, acquisition...).
-Nevertheless, the communication of non-confidential elements can be used to prepare for deployment
+- For the external analysis, it is the involvement of the members of the management team that counts most.
+The involvement of the rest of the staff will be limited or even non-existent if confidentiality is required (merger, acquisition...).
+Nevertheless, the communication of non-confidential elements can be used to prepare for implementation

-- Strategy deployment: definition of the strategy, its priorities (or strategic axes) and associated objectives
+- strategy implementation: definition of the strategy, its priorities (or strategic axes) and associated objectives

 - Be simple (simply expressed) while relying on a high level of detail of definition